Church of St. Luke and The Epiphany (Philadelphia): Epiphany Chapel (1898–1918)

-Epiphany Chapel was a mission first of the Church of the Epiphany and later the consolidated parish.
-Epiphany Chapel was admitted to the Diocese of Pennsylvania convention in 1878 as a mission of Church of the Epiphany.
+Epiphany Chapel was a mission of the Church of the Epiphany and later the consolidated parish.
+It was admitted to the Diocese of Pennsylvania convention in 1878 as a mission of the Church of the Epiphany.
 The chapel remained located at 23 and Cherry Streets until the 1898 merger.

 At that time, the parish purchased the Church of the Atonement on the northeast corner of Schuylkill Avenue (now 17th Street) and Summer Street.
 That building had been built in 1847–48 to designs by noted architect Napoleon LeBrun.
 This Church of the Atonement was demolished to make way for a new three-building complex consisting of a chapel, Sunday school, and parish house arranged in a u-shape around a courtyard fronting on 17th Street, designed in Gothic Revival style by noted ecclesiastical architect Isaac Pursell, AIA, a former student of architect Samuel Sloan.
 The cornerstone was laid on November 18, 1898, by Bishop Whitaker, along with the Revs.
 Tidball and Michael in attendance.
 Original construction costs (including purchase of the property) totaled $75,000.
 By completion, costs had grown to $100,000.

 The Philadelphia Inquirer described the building as a "handsome new chapel;" constructed from rough-faced gray granite with limestone for all details, tracery and interior structure.
 Interior surfaces are finished in cypress, including a vaulted and paneled hammer-beam roof.
 The pulpit and rood screen are of quartersawn oak; the altar is constructed of marble.
-Built to serve the growing neighborhood, the buildings housed a variety of services such as a bowling alley, bicycle room, shuffleboard and other game rooms, gymnasium, kitchen, and running track in the parish house, six small classrooms and one large classroom in the Sunday school building, and room for 400 congregants in the chapel.
+Built to serve the growing neighborhood, the buildings housed a variety of services such as a bowling alley, bicycle room, shuffleboard and other game rooms, gymnasium, kitchen, and running track in the parish house, six small classrooms, and one large classroom in the Sunday school building, and room for 400 congregants in the chapel.
 A few years after the chapel's completion, a house on Summer Street was purchased for the vicar's residence.

 The anticipated growth of the surrounding neighborhood never materialized, however, and in 1915 the vestry voted to sell the parish house and Sunday school buildings.
 The Orthopedic Hospital across the street purchased both buildings for approximately $40,000 for use as an outpatient facility.
 The sale was controversial as many in the parish believed there to be a real need for the entire mission and as a result, the vicar at that time, Rev. McGrew, resigned in protest.
 The parish house and Sunday school buildings have since been demolished.

 Services at Epiphany Chapel ceased in October 1918.
 St. John Chrysostom, an Albanian Orthodox Church, began renting the building for services shortly thereafter, the congregation finally bought the chapel in 1946 for $22,500.